-All staff at Wade Deacon High School are committed to providing a high quality, inclusive curriculum that enhances the life of every pupil.
-We are passionate about providing exceptional opportunities (inside and outside of the classroom) for students to be academically, culturally, morally and socially rich.
+All staff at Wade Deacon High School are committed to providing a high quality, ambitious and inclusive curriculum that enhances the life of every student.
+We are passionate about providing exceptional opportunities (both inside and outside of the classroom) that help to enrich students academically, culturally, morally and socially.

 At Wade Deacon, every child matters.
-We pride ourselves on the provision of personalised learning to support every pupil.
-Therefore, we provide a variety of curriculum pathways to suit abilities, talents and needs, wherever and whenever possible.
+We pride ourselves on the provision of personalised learning to support every student.
+Therefore, we provide a variety of curriculum pathways to suit their abilities, talents and needs wherever possible.

 Wade Deacon High School is committed to:

 providing the core skills, knowledge and understanding that are required for the 21st century